hidayattaufiqur/NFO/README.md

 ```

 ### 3. Set up your environment variables:
 Before running the project, ensure you have the necessary credentials:

 - **OpenAI API Key**: Obtain an API key by creating an account at [OpenAI](https://openai.com/product).
 - **Google OAuth2 Credentials**: Set up a project in the [Google Developer Console](https://console.cloud.google.com/) to get your `client_secrets.json`, `GOOGLE_CLIENT_ID`, and `GOOGLE_CLIENT_SECRET`.

+Copy the downloaded `client_secrets.json` in the root directory.
 Create a `.env` file in the root directory and add these:

 ```plaintext